poolifier/poolifier/benchmarks/README.md

   - [worker-nodes](https://github.com/allegro/node-worker-nodes)
   - [node-worker-threads-pool](https://github.com/SUCHMOKUO/node-worker-threads-pool)

   Those are our results:

   - CPU Intensive task with 100k operations submitted to each pool [BENCH-100000.md](./versus-external-pools/BENCH-100000.md).

-> :warning: **We would need funds to run our benchmarks more often and on Cloud VMs, please consider to sponsor this project**

 - External pools with which we used to compare the poolifier results: